turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 To change to our new branch, we need to "checkout" the branch.

 Let's checkout the new branch using the command `git checkout add-body-content`.
-To checkout any branch, the command is `git checkout branch-name`.
+To checkout any branch, the command is `git checkout [branch name]`.
 Now if we enter `git branch`, the asterisk shows we are on the new branch we just created.

 ```shell
 * add-body-content
   master
 ```

-Pro Tip: We can use the command `git checkout -b branch-name` to both create and change to the `branch-name` specified.
+Pro Tip: We can use the command `git checkout -b [branch name]` to both create and change to the `branch name` specified.

 #### Make changes on the new branch